-The beautiful natural Harbour at Stornoway in the Outer Hebrides has been recognised as a haven for nearly a thousand years.
+The beautiful natural Harbour at Stornoway in the Outer Hebrides has been recognized as a haven for nearly a thousand years.
 With the stunning grounds of the Lews Castle as a backdrop, the magnificent scenery of the Outer Hebrides is evident on first arrival into Stornoway, the only town on the archipelago.

 The Town center is only a short stroll away from where you are docked or mostly tendered in (ships over 140 meters).